Outdoors

 Crater Lake National Park

 Per the National Park Service, you need a backcountry camping permit for any and all overnight trips in Oregon's only national park, regardless of the season.
 Good news for those who don't care for hunching over their computer and waiting for the permit season to open (but bad news for advance planners): Permits are available no more than one day in advance, and can only be obtained in person, from 8 a.m. to 4 p.m.
-(4:30 in the summer months) from the ranger station at park headquarters.
-Dispersed camping is allowed with a permit, but you've got to be at least a mile from any maintained road, 100 feet from a water source or a meadow, and out of sight of trails and other hikers—plus no campfires.
+(4:30 p.m. in the summer months) from the ranger station at park headquarters.
+There are five designated backcountry campsites, and dispersed camping is also allowed with a permit, but you've got to be at least a mile from any maintained road, 100 feet from a water source or a meadow, and out of sight of trails and other hikers—plus no campfires.